 I’m not a very organized collector of photographs.
 At some point, for safekeeping, I slipped the snapshot photo between the pages of a book.
 Then I forgot which book.
 I played this game for a while.
 I would take The Poems of Alexander Pope off the shelf, and unexpectedly, there the soldier would be, in all his glory—Alexander Pope driven from my mind.

 My boyfriend (later, husband) worked in those days as a book review editor for the Long Island newspaper Newsday, and one day in 2004, he brought home At Ease, by Evan Bachner, a coffee table book, no longer in print, of sailors lounging in dishabille in training camps and on board destroyers during World War II.
-I paged through with a mildly historical but mostly not very elevated interest until I hit this photo:
+I paged through with a mildly historical and not terribly high-minded interest until I hit this photo: